 In 1941, Dr. Kearns reported for duty to St. John’s, New Brunswick and he served his country during WWII.

 By 1949 Dr. Kearns was living at R.R.#4 London, Ontario with his wife Helen.
 He was still living in London in 1957.
-He is known to have a son, Thomas Jr. and a daughter named Gertrude.
+He is known to have a son Thomas Jr. and a daughter named Gertrude and another daughter.